An essential part of managing your agency’s business information and records is to capture it into systems that manage and support its use over time.

-- streamlining a business process - scan incoming correspondence so it can be managed more effectively through the work flow
+- streamlined business processes.
+For example, you can scan incoming correspondence so it can be managed more effectively through the workflow

-- protecting records by reducing the risk of physical records such as paper, photographic, digital or audiovisual, deteriorating over time
+- reduced risk of physical records (such as paper documents, photographs or audiovisual material) deteriorating over time

 Scanning incoming paper